mpytlik-intel/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-time-series/docs/user-guide/weld-anomaly-detection/get-started.md

      By default, it is configured to publish the alerts to **MQTT**.

 #### **`models/`**:
-   - The `windturbine_anomaly_detector.pkl` is a model built using the RandomForestRegressor Algo.
+   - The `weld_anomaly_detector.cb` is a model built using the RandomForestRegressor Algo.
-     More details on how it is built is accessible at `edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-time-series/apps/wind-turbine-anomaly-detection/training/windturbine/README.md`

 ## Deploy with Docker Compose